2021–22 North Carolina A&T Aggies men's basketball team

 The 2021–22 North Carolina A&T Aggies men's basketball team represented North Carolina Agricultural and Technical State University in the 2021–22 NCAA Division I men's basketball season.
 The Aggies, led by second-year head coach Willie Jones, played their home games at the Corbett Sports Center in Greensboro, North Carolina as members of the Big South Conference.

-The 2021–22 season will be the program's only season as a Big South member.
-North Carolina AT&T will join the Colonial Athletic Association on July 1, 2022.
+The 2021–22 season was the program's only season as a Big South member.
+North Carolina AT&T joined the Colonial Athletic Association on July 1, 2022.

 Previous season

-The Aggies finished the 2020–21 season 11–10, 7–1 in MEAC, their last season in the conference, to finish in first place in the Southern Division.
-The Aggies' MEAC tournament Round was cancelled.
+The Aggies finished the 2020–21 season 11–10, 7–1 in Mid-Eastern Athletic Conference (MEAC) play, their last season in the conference, to finish in first place in the Southern Division.
+The Aggies' MEAC tournament round was cancelled.